laser eye surgery private health insurance

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 Do you dream of a life without glasses or contact lenses?
 Laser eye surgery can make this wish come true.
-Find out here how your private health insurance can support you financially and what steps are necessary for cost coverage.
+Find out here how your private health insurance can financially support you and what steps are necessary for cost coverage.

 The topic in brief and concise terms

-The cost of laser eye surgery varies between eight hundred and three thousand Euros per eye, depending on the method and clinic.
+The cost of laser eye surgery varies between eight hundred and three thousand euros per eye, depending on the method and clinic.

 Understanding Cost Coverage: The BGH Ruling as a Turning Point

-The reference to glasses or contact lenses as an alternative no longer applies.
+Also, the reference to glasses or contact lenses as an alternative no longer applies.
 This improves the situation for policyholders.

 The amount of reimbursement depends on these individual contract details.
 This is crucial for your planning.

-This paradigm shift significantly strengthens policyholders.
+This paradigm shift significantly empowers policyholders.

 Around 150,000 people in Germany opt for laser eye surgery every year.